pelias-deprecated/deprecated-quattroshapes/README.md

  gn-qs_localities.zip           [===================] 100% 0.0s
  qs_neighborhoods.zip           [===================] 100% 0.0s
 ```

+**NOTE:** These files are large, make sure you have at least 3.5GB free space before continuing.

 You can confirm the data files were successfully downloaded by executing `ls` on the `/data` directory: